 In some cases, yes, mold can be washed out of clothes.
 Let’s go back to our forgotten laundry example.
 If you’ve left your clothes in the washing machine overnight, and they smell a bit musty, they may be starting to grow mold.
 This can be taken care of quickly and easily.
 Add more detergent to your machine, select the hottest mode, and let it run through two cycles.

 For added options to this method of washing mold out of clothes you can:

-Make Sure Mold is Removed From Your Boston, MA Home
+Make Sure Mold is Removed From Your Spokane, WA Home

 My Pure Environment uses patented dry fog technology to remove toxic mold and bacteria from the air, by creating a blanket of mist throughout the room, eradicating microbes on contact.
 Mold spores are broken down on a molecular level leaving your home safe and mold-free.